Get help using the Libraries, and connect with experts to support your studies, teaching and research.

 Services to help students with their studies, assignments, research, projects, and papers.

-Peer Research Consultants (PRCs) are students with both strong academic records and writing skills, trained to help you with your research papers or assignments.
-PRCs can also help you get started with faculty-sponsored research.
+Peer Research Consultants (PRCs) are students trained to help you with research papers or assignments.
+They can also help you get started with faculty-sponsored research.

 The peer tutoring program provides help with over 250 courses at no additional cost for currently-enrolled, undergraduate University of Minnesota students.